DNABoe/ipad-visual-relation/SPACESHIP_CPANEL_DEPLOYMENT.md

 - Frontend is at root level
 - This is the recommended setup for simplicity

-### About Subdomains in cPanel

 Spaceship cPanel with the prefix `lpmjclyqtt_` indicates:
 - You're using a shared hosting account
-- Database and user names are automatically prefixed

 - You may have multiple domains/subdomains under one account
 - The subdomain `releye.boestad.com` is under the `boestad.com` account